atiliosud/vendsys-parser/Backend/README.md

 ## License

-This project is developed for Atilio Camargo Moreira as a technical demonstration.
+This project is developed by Atilio Camargo Moreira as a technical demonstration.

 ## Contact